huynguy-db/arcion-docs/content/docs/target-setup/Snowflake.md

     - `token`*[v21.06.14.1]*:  This config is valid for `AZURE` type only.
 Indicates the SAS token for Azure storage.

     ### Use RSA key pair for authentication
     You can also choose to use [Snowflake's key pair authentication support](https://docs.snowflake.com/en/user-guide/key-pair-auth.html) for enhanced authentication security instead of using basic authentication via username and password.
-In that case, you just need to provide username and RSA private key along with a passphrase to connect to Snowflake server.

     To set up key pair authentication using RSA keys, follow the steps below: